On L List of Movie Reviews

 11/14:

-I got into it fully the moment the three made their stop in Washington, D.C., and it's when the film started becoming goldmine,
+I got into it fully after the three made their stop in Washington, D.C., and it's when the film

 All in all, The Last Detail is an all-time military classic.